GreptimeTeam/greptimedb/README.md

 ### Prerequisite

-To compile GreptimeDB from source, you'll need the following:
+To compile GreptimeDB from the source, you'll need the following:
 - Rust
 - Protobuf

 #### Rust

-The easiest way to install Rust is to use [`rustup`](https://rustup.rs/), which will check our `rust-toolchain` file and install correct Rust version for you.
+The easiest way to install Rust is to use [`rustup`](https://rustup.rs/), which checks our `rust-toolchain` file and installs the correct version of Rust for you.

 #### Protobuf

 `protoc` is required for compiling `.proto` files. `protobuf` is available from major package manager on macos and linux distributions.
-You can find an installation instructions [here](https://grpc.io/docs/protoc-installation/).
+You can find the installation instructions [here](https://grpc.io/docs/protoc-installation/).

 ### Build the Docker Image